AlexeSimon/adventofcode/README.md

 OVERWRITE = False          # If you really need to download the whole thing again, set this to true.
 As the creator said, AoC is fragile; please be gentle.
 Statements and Inputs do not change.
 This will not overwrite codes.

 # DATE SPECIFIC PARAMETERS
-date = "December 2018"           # Date automatically put in the code templates. last_advent_of_code_year = 2018  # The setup will download all advent of code data up until that date included last_advent_of_code_day = 6      # If the year isn't finished, the setup will download days up until that day included for the last year
+date = "December 2018"              # Date automatically put in the code templates. starting_advent_of_code_year = 2017 # You can go as early as 2015.
+last_advent_of_code_year = 2018     # The setup will download all advent of code data up until that date included last_advent_of_code_day = 6         # If the year isn't finished, the setup will download days up until that day included for the last year
 ```
 The only important parameter is **USER_SESSION_ID**, which has to be set correctly for the script to download your personnal problems input.
 To recover your session: